selenearchive/selenearchive.github.io/CONTRIBUTING.md

 Basically, try to live by the philosophy of making the resource functional, up-to-date, and friendly both to beginners and advanced learners.
 When in doubt, talk to the smart folks over on [Online Vocal Coach](https://discord.gg/acjy4Cw9z3).

-Note: [original.md](orignal.md) is intended to be a copy of the original Reddit post and is not to be modified. [collection.md](collection.md) is the one that may be changed and updated.

 # Issues